 HMG is committed to providing the best health care at an affordable cost for our communities.
 A variety of procedures is available at our surgery centers for adults and children.
 In addition, we are partnering with local surgeons to expand the types of procedures we offer patients.
 Some of the surgeries and procedures currently available are:

 - Ear, Nose and Throat (ENT)

 - Gastrointestinal (GI)

 Things to Know Before Outpatient Surgery

 We start preparing for your surgery well in advance to ensure that everything goes smoothly.
-You need to prepare before surgery day too.
+You need to prepare before surgery day, too.
 We will help and are just a phone call away to answer any questions.
 We also call to remind you of arrival time and review pre-op instructions.
-While instructions for each patient may be slightly different, below are some general guidelines to help you prepare.